-Document Management System: The system's document management system was enhanced during the year.
+Document Management System: The Retirement System's document management system enhancement continued during the year.
 The new system is web-based, provides off-site back up, easier disaster recovery system and user-friendly interface.
 The document management system was extended to all the departments of the agency and is expected to substantially reduce storage space, provide easier retrieval of document and "peace of mind" for all stakeholders.